-I love inspirational movies and documentaries.
+I love travel movies and travel documentaries.
 The type of movies and documentaries where you feel great after or that cause a great wanderlust into me.
 Below you will find the best 40 travel documentaries ever!
-These documentaries will definitely open your eyes to secrets, adventure, new ways of live and a lot of wanderlust!
+These travel documentaries will definitely open your eyes to secrets, adventure, new ways of live and a lot of wanderlust!

 The only son (2014)